Tate resolutions on toric varieties: Introduction

-\begin{remark} The smoothness assumption on $X$ can be removed throughout at the cost of working with an associated toric \emph{stack}, rather than a toric variety.
-This is a fairly secondary point, so we stick to the smooth case in the rest of the introduction, unless otherwise noted. \end{remark}
+Throughout the introduction, $X$ denotes a smooth projective toric variety over a field $k$, and $S = k[x_0, \dots, x_n]$ denotes the Cox ring of $X$, graded by the divisor class group $\Cl(X)$.\footnote{ The smoothness assumption on $X$ can be removed throughout at the cost of working with an associated toric \emph{stack}, rather than a toric variety, and our main results are proven in this level of generality.
+This is a fairly secondary point, so we stick to the smooth case in the rest of the introduction, unless otherwise noted.} Tate resolutions are a geometric manifestation of the Koszul duality between a polynomial ring and an exterior algebra, which is often called the \defi{Bernstein-Gel'fand-Gel'fand (BGG) correspondence}.
+We briefly recall a multigraded version of the BGG correspondence.
+Let $E= \Lambda_k(e_0, \dots, e_n)$, equipped with the $\Cl(X) \oplus \Z$-grading where $\deg(e_i) = (-\deg(x_i); -1)$.
+The Koszul duality between $S$ and $E$ takes the form of an adjunction $\LL\colon \DM(E) \leftrightarrows \Com(S) : \RR$, where $\Com(S)$ is the category of complexes of $\Cl(X)$-graded $S$-modules, and $\DM(E)$ is the category of \defi{differential $E$-modules}, i.e. $E$-modules equipped with a square 0 endomorphism of degree $(0;-1)$ \cite{baranovsky, HHW}.
+See \S \ref{sec:BGGsection} for details.